SebastianHopgood/olist-360-end-to-end-ecommerce-analytics/README.md

 # 🚀 Olist 360 End-to-End Ecommerce Analytics

 ## 📋 Overview
 This project analyzes a real-world multi-seller marketplace dataset from Olist, a Brazilian e-commerce platform.
-The analysis covers approximately 100,000 orders from 2016 to 2018 across 9 relational tables.
+The analysis covers 100,000+ orders from 2016 to 2018 across 9 relational tables.
 This ecosystem provides a 360-degree view of the interactions between independent sellers, customers, and logistics providers.
 The goal was to simulate a professional data environment by transforming raw data into a structured data warehouse, an interactive dashboard, and a strategic executive summary.

 **Technical Workflow:**